 Will meals be provided?

-Rest assured that all meal costs including 3 lunches, 3 tea breaks and 1 dinner will be included in delegate fees.
+Rest assured that all meal costs including 3 lunches and 1 dinner will be included in delegate fees.
 All meals will be catered from Halal certified caterers and vegetarian options will be provided.
 Any other special dietary requirements and allergies should be detailed in the registration form sent to your schools.